llvm/clangd-www/guides/system-headers.md

 toolchains targetting embedded devices.

-You can execute the driver with `-v` option to see all the search directories it has found and the target triplet being used.
+You can execute the driver with `-v` option to see all the search directories it has found and the target triple being used.
 Afterwards there are a couple
 options:

--   Explicitly providing target triplet in your compile flags and hope that clang's heuristics can workout the rest.
+-   Explicitly providing target triple in your compile flags and hope that clang's heuristics can work out the rest.
 -   Add each system header search path to your compile flags via `-isystem` or env variables as mentioned above.
 Note that you might need to disable clang's search for system headers using [-nostdlibinc](https://clang.llvm.org/docs/CommandGuide/clang.html#cmdoption-nostdlibinc) and variants.
--   Using clangd's `--query-driver` option to let clangd infer target triplet and system headers by executing the driver mentioned in the compile flags.
+-   Using clangd's `--query-driver` option to let clangd infer target triple and system headers by executing the driver mentioned in the compile flags.
 -   If it feels like your driver is actually performing a generic heuristic, send a patch to clang to improve it for all!